Why are the motor brushes sparking?

-If after inspecting your carbon brushes you notice signs of breaking, crumbling or burning; then it's definitely recommended to replace the immediately.
+If after inspecting your carbon brushes you notice signs of breaking, crumbling or burning; then it's definitely recommended to replace the armature immediately as no amount of brush changing will help.

-If there is a discolouring on the spring such as a raindbow pattern, then it could be a sign of broken lead in the spring, which indicates a replacement is needed.
+If there is a discolouring on the spring such as a rainbow pattern, then it could be a sign of broken lead in the spring, which indicates a replacement is needed.

 If the spring has collapsed completely, then you definitely need a new brush.

 You shouldn't leave worn brushes in a tool for very long, as they can damage the armature which is very expensive to fix.

 Top Deals Online is a UK based supplier of replacement carbon brushes, where you can search for the exact brush to fit your tool by model and make.
 Click here to learn more.